TritonDataCenter/triton-mockcloud/docs/design.md

 cn-agent instances on the same IP in some cases (e.g. with a mockcloud0 zone), we can have different ports for each instance.
 Currently we use `CN Agent Port` in sysinfo for each instance of cn-agent.
-And for CMON, we don't care about the port, so we've not needed to separate these.
-If we're going to have more APIs that need to talk to CNs in the future (none are currently foreseen, but it is possible) we might need a better mechanism here.
+And for CMON, we don't care about the port because the mock cmon-agent listens on a single port and differentiates requests by `Host:` header, so we've not needed to separate these.
+If we're going to have more APIs that need to talk to CNs in the future (none are currently foreseen, but it is possible someday) we might need a better mechanism here.

 Another option would be to drop both `CN Agent IP` and `CN Agent Port` and instead have something like: